molsonkiko/JsonToolsNppPlugin/docs/README.md

 For every file that the JSON tries and fails to parse, the exception will be caught and saved so you can view it later with the `View errors button`.

 ![JSON grepper/API requester search JSON in local directories](/docs/json_from_files_and_apis%20get%20json%20in%20directory.PNG)

+Beginning in version [v7.3](/CHANGELOG.md#730---unreleased-yyyy-mm-dd), this tool will stop reading files and show an error message once the combined size of all the files to be parsed exceeds about 429 megabytes.
+This change was made to avoid out-of-memory errors that could cause Notepad++ to crash.

 ### Viewing results in a buffer ###